behdadkha/Game-of-Life/README.md

 # Game-of-Life

 Replicate of Conway's Game of Life\
-The game uses TenCell.txt as the starting postiting of the game.

 **How to run it?**\
 using unix make utility\
-run in terminal: make
+Running "make experiment" will use the glider.txt file and outputs the 4rth state into a file named "output.txt".\
+Running "make test" will run the test files in the test folder.

 **MIS**
 Under report/ spec.pdf has all the project specification.